Sarabeth's English Muffins

 1. At least four hours, and up to eight hours, before making the muffins, prepare the batter.
 In a medium saucepan, bring the milk, water, butter, sugar, and salt to a simmer over medium heat, stirring often to dissolve the butter.
 Transfer to the bowl of a heavy-duty stand mixer and cool to room temperature.

 2. Sprinkle the compressed yeast into the mixer bowl and let stand for 5 minutes, then stir to dissolve.
-(Or, if using dry yeast, in a small bowel, sprinkle the yeast over ¼ cup lukewarm, 105° to 115° F, water.
+(Or, if using dry yeast, in a small bowl, sprinkle the yeast over ¼ cup lukewarm, 105° to 115° F, water.
 Let stand until the yeast softens, about five minutes.
 Then stir to dissolve.
 Pour into the mixer bowl.)
 Stir the egg into the yeast mixture.
 Attach the bowl to the mixer and fit the mixer with the paddle attachment.

 4. Butter the insides of 12 metal entremet rings (3 inches in diameter and 1 ½ inches tall).
 Place the cornmeal in a small bowl and coat the insides of the rings with some of it.
 Reserve the remaining cornmeal.
 Line a half-sheet pan with parchment paper.
 Arrange the rings on the parchment, spacing them about 1-½ inches apart.
 Sprinkle a light, even coating of cornmeal into each ring (approximately ¼ teaspoon per ring).